 Following the February 2013 release of The Remedy, Vol. 1, Littman joined desert soul band, Black Carl on The Wheel Tour, playing 28 shows across the Southwest through the Northwest in March 2013.
 He performed to a crowd of over three thousand people at The Youth and Culture Festival in Albuquerque, New Mexico.
 Littman attracted the attention of prominent KCRW DJ, Chris Douridas, and became the featured artist on his show, It's A School Night at Club Bardot in Hollywood.
 Also in 2014, Littman performed as direct support for Until The Ribbon Breaks at their residency at The Bootleg Theater in Los Angeles.

-Currently, Littman is in production directing his first feature film that he wrote, Rumble Strip, a post-apocalyptic western which is slated for release in 2017.
-When Littman is not on the road performing or behind the camera filming or acting in plays, Littman can be found at work in the “lab” where he is busy concocting his next project.
+Currently, Littman is set to release a new EP, “the ad.dress” at the end of summer 2016.
+Featuring two singles, "Home”, about the life saving power of music, and “Stonəwɐll” a song one year in the making, which retells the story of the historic place.
+Littman is in production directing his first feature film that he wrote, Rumble Strip, a post-apocalyptic western which is slated for release in 2017.
+When Littman is not on the road performing or behind the camera filming or acting in plays, Littman can be found at work in his secret studio, where he is busy concocting his next project.